Hepatitis B: Transmission

 Transmission of hepatitis B virus results from exposure to infectious blood or body fluids containing blood.
 HBV is 50 to 100 times more infectious than human immunodeficiency virus (HIV).
 HBV can be transmitted through several routes of infection.
 In vertical transmission, HBV is passed from mother to child (MTCT) during childbirth.
 Without intervention, a mother who is positive for HBsAg has a 20% risk of passing the infection to her offspring at the time of birth.
 This risk is as high as 90% if the mother is also positive for HBeAg.

-Early life horizontal transmission can occur through bites, lesions, certain sanitary habits, or other contact with secretions or saliva containing HBV.
+Early life horizontal transmission can occur through bites, lesions, certain sanitary habits, or other contact with secretions.
+Though HBV is found in virtually every bodily secretion and excretion, only blood, semen, and vaginal secretions have been shown to be infective.
 Adult horizontal transmission is known to occur through sexual contact, blood transfusions and transfusion with other human blood products, re-use of contaminated needles and syringes.
 Breastfeeding after proper immunoprophylaxis does not appear to contribute to mother-to-child-transmission (MTCT) of HBV.